chrisnoonan98675/site/xl-deploy/how-to/configure-secure-communication-with-a-satellite.markdown

         random-number-generator = "AES128CounterSecureRNG"
     }

-Default configuration is set to `TLSv1.2`, `TLS_RSA_WITH_AES_128_CBC_SHA` and `AES128CounterSecureRNG`.
-Feel free to change those values depending on your security policy and requirements.
+The default configuration uses `TLSv1.2`, `TLS_RSA_WITH_AES_128_CBC_SHA` and `AES128CounterSecureRNG`.
+You can change these values depending on your security policy and requirements.

-NOTE: Those configuration value must be symetric with XL-Deploy values to enable handshake.
-You can enable logging secured communication with environment variable before starting XL-Satellite:
+**Important:** These configuration values must match the XL Deploy values, to enable handshake.

+## Logging

+To enabled logging of secure communications, set the `SATELLITE_OPTS` environment variable before starting the satellite:

     export SATELLITE_OPTS="$SATELLITE_OPTS -Djavax.net.debug=all"